cabforum/cabforum.org/content/posts/2014/2014-02-19-2014-02-19-minutes-of-mountain-view-f2f.md

 Moudrick: In the end, do I have two “duplicate” certificates?

 Ryan: You have two certificates with the same name and serial number, but one has a critical poison extension, that should prevent it from being used anywhere.
 And that relates to the discussion later today on whether the CA/Browser Forum needs to take action on whether the certificate with the poison extension is an SSL certificate according to the Baseline Requirements.
-That is something for the Forum to determine and that is the discussion that is taking place on the list—it’s a matter of terminology.
+That is something for the Forum to determine and that is the discussion that is taking place on the list-it’s a matter of terminology.
 On the other hand, with a delegated pre-certificate signer, you have two certificates with the same serial number, but they are issued by two different CAs.
 Also, there is no requirement; you can do it either way.

 Doug: So, would the other CA have to have the same key, if you are hashing the issuer’s KeyID and the Issuer’s subject DN?

 Ryan: RFC 5280 does not require the Issuer DN to be enforced by the client, so the two can be different.
 The metadata mechanisms in certificates like DNs and Issuer keys used for chain building, disambiguation, processing cross-certifications, and key rollover are advisory and not mandatory.
 The pre-certificate issuer can set its key identifier to that of the final issuing CA’s key (or it could be the pre-cert CA’s key), but either way both CAs have to be configured so that the hash of the pre-certificate and the hash of the certificate are not different.

 Bob: My concern is that this is the first time that we’d be saying that a duplicate serial number from the CA would be allowed.